kndl/tumbleweed-pioneer/_pages/about.md

 # About
 Tumbleweed Pioneer is a writing, editing, and communication services business that connects people with purpose through content.
 We specialize in supporting non-fiction writers, working with entrepreneurs and startups to grow their business, and communication coaching for female business leaders and executives.

-Emiliane Nava founded Tumbleweed Pioneer in 2023 in response to increased demand for her writing and communication coaching services.
-Emiliane’s background includes a PhD in Linguistics, a stint as a journalist in foreign countries, and a fifteen-year career in the tech industry.
+Emily Anne Nava founded Tumbleweed Pioneer in 2023 in response to increased demand for her writing and communication coaching services.
+Emily Anne’s background includes a PhD in Linguistics, a stint as a journalist in foreign countries, and a fifteen-year career in the tech industry.

-In addition to writing the [Tumbleweed Pioneer Substack](https://tumbleweedpioneer.substack.com/), Emiliane facilitates an in-person and  a virtual writers circle, and hosts writing and creative workshops.
+In addition to writing the [Tumbleweed Pioneer Substack](https://tumbleweedpioneer.substack.com/), Emily Anne facilitates an in-person and  a virtual writers circle, and hosts writing and creative workshops.
 Check out upcoming dates and past themes: [My life prompted workshop](https://mylifeprompted.com/)